svanoort/pyresttest/README.md

 * Ubuntu/Debian: (sudo) `apt-get install python-pycurl`
 * CentOS/RHEL: (sudo) `yum install python-pycurl`
 * Mac: *don't worry about it*
+* Other platforms: *unsupported.*  You *may* get it to work by installing pycurl & pyyaml manually.
+No guarantees though.
-*This is needed because the pycurl dependency may fail to install by pip.*
+*This is needed because the pycurl dependency may fail to install by pip.
+In *very rare* cases you may need to intall python-pyyaml if pip cannot install it correctly.*

 **It is easy to install the latest release by pip:**
 (sudo) `pip install pyresttest`